TurunenP/ElegantShoes/README.md

-# ElegantShoes Webshop
+## Overview
+**ElegantShoes Webshop** is a visually engaging **ReactJS e-commerce frontend** showcasing a modern shoe store design.
+It features animated sections, a clean product display, responsive layouts, and a focus on UI/UX best practices, built with React and TailwindCSS.

 **Tech Stack:** React, JavaScript, CSS, ScrollReveal

-## Overview
-A visually engaging webshop UI built with React, featuring animated sections and a clean product display.

 ## Features
 - Smooth scroll animations with **ScrollReveal**
-- Responsive layout styled with CSS

 - Sample product listings rendered from a static API

+## ✨ Features
+- ✅ Browse product catalog with images and details
+- ✅ Responsive design for most devices (mobile, tablet, desktop)
+- ✅ Clean, modern UI styled with TailwindCSS
+- ✅ Sample product listings rendered from local/static data
+- ✅ Smooth scroll animations (if ScrollReveal is used)
+- ✅ Deployed live on Vercel

 ### Home Page